islaytitans/alien/docs/src/characters/singleton.md

-## Singleton, Pilot
+# Singleton, Pilot

-Agenda
+## Agenda
--
+- You are a Weyland-Yutani sleeper agent.
+- Holroyd is a Company android, but he doesn’t know you are on the payroll.
+He’s suspected of disobeying company orders, so keep any eye on him.
+- Also, news of this outbreak cannot be allowed to leak, even if it means putting an end to any of your “friends” that try to escape...

-- Health : 3
+## Health : 3

-Skills
+## Skills
 - Strength : 3
     - Close Combat
     - Heavy Machinary